mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 system function that successfully locates the psionic power output on a roll of 8+.
-Next, the device must successfully redirect the teleporter, again on a roll of 8+ but reduced by a DM equal to the psion’s Psionic Strength DM, plus a –1 DM for every kilometer of distance between it and the teleporter.
+Next, the device must successfully redirect the teleporter, again on a roll of 8+ but reduced by a DM equal to the psion's Psionic Strength DM, plus a –1 DM for every kilometer of distance between it and the teleporter.
 The machine has a maximum range of 6 kilometers.